 Spider Tank: Fenrir synthmorphs, arguably, considering they require six Egos to operate and have a big gun mounted on top.

 Split Personality Merge: Forks are usually merged with the original once they have fulfilled their intended purpose.
 It gets more difficult the longer the two have been separate though.

 Standard Sci-Fi History: Thanks to the TITANS stages 2, 3, and 4 happened within the same decade.
 The Consortium plans on becoming the Empire, but the Autonomists (except maybe some Titanians) would rather the Empire cycle never happen.

-Strawman Political: In the corebook at least, the anarchist and transhumanist leanings of the authors become rather obvious by the way they describe the other factions - the planetary consortium is made up of Corrupt Corporate Executives while the Jovian Republic is busy Putting on the Reich and denying any kind of scientific progress in a way that made them look bone-headedly stupid despite the fact that said progress killed off the majority of the human race a mere decade ago.
+Strawman Political: In the corebook at least, the anarchist and transhumanist leanings of the authors become rather obvious by the way they describe the other factions - the planetary consortium is made up of many a Corrupt Corporate Executive while the Jovian Republic is busy Putting on the Reich and denying any kind of scientific progress in a way that made them look bone-headedly stupid (the Jovians are also hypocrites who have a secret upper-crust elite that are transhuman to the point of being considered Ex-human).
 Later supplements and forum discussions of the authors got better at giving everyone a balanced characterization, even giving a new Jovian spin to the tagline:

 Humanity is disappearing.
 Protect it.

 Death is what makes you human.
 Embrace it.